This is a broad overview of this course. Please make sure to also read your course syllabus in addition to this introduction.

 There are two “spaces” for this course you will need to become familiar with and check on a regular basis.
 The first is the course website the second is the Sakai course page.
 You will be using Sakai to submit assignments, receive announcements, and view your grades.
 Everything else is on the website.
 Your course schedule, syllabus, modules, assignments, and important information is on this site.
 Bookmark both this website and Sakai because you will be using both regularly.

+The course web page is the other site for our course.
 When you navigate to this site you will see a picture and a menu in the top right corner.
 If you click on this menu you will see all the major sections of this course and each will link you to that particular section.
-Additionally, if you scroll down the page you will see additional sections of the course website, such as links to the syllabus, weekly modules, assignments, and a page for help with technology.
+Additionally, if you scroll down the page you will see additional sections of the course website, such as links to the syllabus, schedule, modules, assignments, and a page for help with technology.

 One of the most significant parts of the course website is the course (weekly) modules is on the main page and you can access each week's content by clicking on the corresponding picture.
 The course modules contain an overview of the topic (blog) and the applicable activities and course readings.
 These will be very important to review before the quizzes and course assignments.